jsanchezdelvillar/Sungrow-API/README.md

       ![alt_text](https://github.com/jsanchezdelvillar/Sungrow-API/blob/f78a856c2c8e6182cc24444a1d396423656931a9/images/token.PNG)

-    - Then use the Plant List Information Query, then Query Device List and Query Basic Plan Info.
-Finally you will find the ps_key
+    - Then repeat with different calls: the Plant List Information Query, then Query Device List and Query Basic Plan Info.
+Finally you will find the **ps_key**

 ### Installation

-- Add all needed keys (appkey, secret key, username and password) to **secrets.yaml**
+- Add all needed keys to **secrets.yaml**
 - Add the following line to **configuration.yaml**:
 ```
 pyscript: !include pyscript/config.yaml